 Known for its crystal blue water, beautiful beaches, excellent hiking and world class ski resorts, Lake Tahoe attracts over 2.7 million visitors annually and has been consistently ranked in the top five best places to visit in California, top five best adventure vacations in the U.S.A., and it was rated “America’s best lake” by USA Today.

-I lived in North Lake Tahoe for a winter season during college and taught skiing and snowboarding at Northstar Resort, and recently I bought a vacation home in Carnelian Bay.
+I lived in North Lake Tahoe for a winter season during college and taught skiing and snowboarding at Northstar Resort, and recently I remodeled a vacation home in Carnelian Bay.

 From my experience being somewhat of a local, I put together this Lake Tahoe guide to help you make the most of your visit to this incredible destination!